fmairet/ISIS/README.md

 - e_coli_core.xml: metabolic network (from Orth et al., 2010)

 ## Robustness_S_cerevisiae
-- Flux_sample_Gln.xlsx: fluxes for Gln input using sampling (computed by the script)
-- Flux_sample_Ala.xlsx: fluxes for Ala input using sampling (computed by the script)
-- Flux_sample_NH4.xlsx: fluxes for NH4 input using sampling (computed by the script)
 - S_cerevisiae _Metabolite_sampling.xlsx: metabolite scores (computed by the script)
 - Switch_yeast_sample.html: copy of the script (readable without jupyter notebook)
 - Switch_yeast_sample.ipynb: script